mfvargo/rtjam/README.md

 ### Using With Sample DAW (Ardour)

 You can use the VST in a DAW to record sessions for mixing.
-In the screen shots below, I have two inputs routed into a channel with the JamRealTime plugin inserted.
+In the screen shots below, I have two inputs routed into a channel with the RTJam plugin inserted.
 I then route outputs 3-10 of the plugin to separate mono channels that can be record armed and tracked.
 Post jam session those tracks can be mixed/engineered.
 It would also be possible to run a real time mix of those to provide a "house" mix for some kind of live show.

 ![Ardour Editor](ArdourEditor.png)